Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

 \subsubsection{Results}

 \addsuppsubsubsection{Results}

-We conduct our analyses in the 374 dimensional parameter space using two datasets, as discussed in Sec.~\ref{sup:DYdataset}.
-We have performed HMC sampling of the full posteriors using the NUTS sampler implemented in \texttt{numpyro}~\cite{phan2019composable, bingham2019pyro}, adopting flat, uninformative priors for all parameters, corresponding to uniform priors over the real line.
-The pilot runs performed in the Hessian-normalized coordinates consisted of 100 chains initialized at the SM point using different random seeds, each with 1000 warm-up and 2000 sampling iterations, altogether constituting 200k samples per dataset.
-From these, we have derived the whitened coordinates in which the production sampling was performed.
+We have conducted two SMEFT analyses in a 374 dimensional parameter space using the datasets discussed in Sec.~\ref{sup:DYdataset}.
+We have performed HMC sampling of the full posteriors using the NUTS sampler implemented in \texttt{numpyro}~\cite{phan2019composable, bingham2019pyro}, adopting flat, uninformative priors for all parameters.
+The pilot runs performed in Hessian-normalized coordinates consisted of 100 chains initialized at the SM point using different random seeds, each with 1000 warm-up and 2000 sampling iterations, altogether constituting 200k samples per dataset.
+From these, we have derived whitened coordinates in which the production sampling was performed.
 For each dataset, we have run 400 independent chains, each with 1000 warm-up and 5000 sampling iterations, producing 2M samples per dataset.
 The produced samples are of high quality based on standard diagnostics such as the potential scale reduction statistic $\hat{R}$, the effective sample size $n_{\mathrm{eff}}$, and the absence of divergent transitions~\cite{1992StaSc...7..457G, 10.1214/20-BA1221, geyer2011mcmc}, confirming good mixing and convergence of all chains.
-All of these samplings have been performed in the up-aligned basis, however as the full set of semi-leptonic operators involving the left-handed quark doublet is included, the results are basis-independent.
-The obtained samples can thus be simply transformed into the down-aligned basis before computing the 1D marginalized constraints.
+While we have defined the Hessian-normalized and whitened coordinates with respect to the up-aligned Warsaw basis, the resulting samples are basis-independent since the full set of semi-leptonic operators involving left-handed quark doublets has been included.
+The samples can thus be simply transformed into the down-aligned basis before computing the 1D marginalized constraints.

-As for the 1D profiled constraints, we have used the L-BFGS optimization algorithm implemented in \texttt{scipy}~\cite{2020SciPy-NMeth} to minimize the negative log-likelihood over the remaining 373 directions.
-We have found that performing this optimization in coordinates in which these remaining directions are whitened, which can be derived using the HMC samples, helps with convergence.
-The 1D profiled constraints are intrinsically basis-dependent and have to be performed for the up-aligned and down-aligned basis independently.
+To obtain 1D profiled constraints, we have used the L-BFGS optimization algorithm implemented in \texttt{scipy}~\cite{2020SciPy-NMeth} to minimize the negative log-likelihood with respect to the remaining 373 directions.
+To improve the convergence of the minimization, we have used the HMC samples to derive whitened coordinates in the 373 dimensional space orthogonal to the profiled direction.
+The 1D profiled constraints are intrinsically basis-dependent and have to be performed separately for the up-aligned and down-aligned bases.